mihairu0511/Echodio/README.md

 ## 🌟 Overview

-Echodio is an innovative web application inspired by the popular "Lofi Girl" concept, designed to enhance productivity and focus through AI-generated ambient experiences.
+Echodio is an innovative web application inspired by the hourly music of Animal Crossing, designed to enhance productivity and focus through AI-generated ambient experiences.
 The application dynamically adapts its musical atmosphere and visual aesthetics based on real-time environmental factors including weather conditions, time of day, and geographical location.

 ** Live Demo:** [Watch Demo Video](https://www.youtube.com/watch?v=1h2ezTZUQog)